Undergraduate Admissions

 Idaho State University has different application processes and requirements for the following groups of students:

-2. Transfer Students - Students who have 1 or more attempted and/or in-progress credit at any college or university after graduating from high school (or receiving a GED) prior to enrolling at Idaho State University.
+- Transfer Students - Students who have one or more attempted and/or in-progress credits at any college or university after graduating from high school (or receiving a GED) prior to enrolling at Idaho State University.

-5. Post Baccalaureate - Students who have a bachelor’s degree or are in the process of completing their bachelor’s degree.
-Students can be admitted with an in-progress transcript with the bachelor’s degree not posted; once the degree is posted, the applicant is required to provide a final transcript with the degree posted.
+- Post Baccalaureate - Students who have a bachelor’s degree or are in the process of completing their bachelor’s degree.
+Students can be admitted with an in-progress transcript with the bachelor’s degree not posted; once the degree is posted, the applicant must provide a final transcript with the degree posted.

-7. Early College - Qualified high school students may enroll at Idaho State University through the Early College Program as a dual credit student.
-High school students meeting the necessary requirements will be allowed to enroll as non-degree seeking students.
+- Early College - Qualified high school students may enroll at Idaho State University through the Early College Program as a dual credit student.
+High school students meeting the requirements will be allowed to enroll as non-degree-seeking students.

 Citizenship status clarifications:

-1. Dual Citizen - Students who have citizenship in the United States and another country are required to meet the admission requirements for their student application type.
+- Dual Citizen - Students with citizenship in the United States and another country must meet the admission requirements for their student application type.
 Applicants need to submit appropriate documentation demonstrating their dual citizenship.
-If they were educated in a foreign country, they may also be required to provide proof of English proficiency (see English Proficiency Requirements).
+If educated in a foreign country, they may also be required to provide proof of English proficiency (see English Proficiency Requirements).

 Official Transcripts: